smart-pix/CMSPIX28_DAQ/instructions/phase1.md

 # Phase 1

-This phase of construction is to develop the testing infastructure prior to connecting the chip.
+This phase of construction is to develop the testing infastructure prior to connecting the device under test (DUT) with chip bonded to it.

 # Prerequisites
 - a linux workstation